UmmItC/Article/Browser/Firefox/firefox-custom-searchengine/index.md

 ### Step 3: Adding Your Preferred Search Engine

 1. Now, head back to the Firefox search settings.
-You'll notice a new option: "Add."
-Click on this option.
+You'll notice a new option: `Add.` Click on this option.

    ![Add new search engine](./Add.png)